 10.)
 Explore the Navajo Nation

 Navajo Nation straddles the borders of northwestern New Mexico, southeastern Utah and northeastern Arizona and is a designated area that is used as the tribal and communal centre for the Navajo Nation.

 It is home the historical Navajo Cultural Monument which can be explored by horseback if you’re really adventurous.

 Don’t forget to see the stunning; Canyon de Chelly, Monument Valley, Blue Canyon, Rainbow Bridge, and the Shiprock monadnock.
-It really is one of the best places in Arizona to explore.
+It really is one of the cool things to do in Arizona.